-- If a student needs alternative media, please provide LSS with syllabi, textbooks, course packets etc, well before classes begin (5 weeks prior to the start of the semester is recommended) in order for students with disabilities to use alternative media when all other students have course materials.
+- If a student needs alternative media, please provide LSS with syllabi, textbooks, course packets etc, well before classes begin (5 weeks prior to the start of the semester if at all possible) in order for students with disabilities to use alternative media when all other students have course materials.
 With such timely consideration, students with disabilities who have alternative media needs for accommodations and instructional access will be best served.
 Converting print materials to electronic format is both labor and time intensive.
-Alternative media may be print material in audio format, scanned and converted to Rich Text Format (.rtf), or enlarged.
+Alternative media may be print material in audio format, scanned and converted to a read-out-loud format, or enlarged.

 - Work to ensure that all audio-visual materials used in class are accessible (e.g., that videos shown are captioned for students with hearing impairments and that the video format used has captioning capabilities, that videos shown will be made with auditory description in some way or that written transcripts will be provided, etc.)

-- Clearly communicate your testing procedures with the student and with LSS by completing an Exam Accommodation Request (EAR) form (pdf).
+- Clearly communicate your testing procedures with the student and with LSS (exam length, allowed materials such as calculator/notes/note card, etc).

-- Consult with students with disabilities and LSS in providing appropriate accommodations.
+- Consult with the student and LSS regarding any questions for providing their approved accommodations.

 Please Note: Faculty do NOT have the right to ask students if they have a disability.
 For those students with documented disabilities, faculty do NOT have the right to ask about the nature of the disability.
 However, if students choose to disclose their disability, this information should be treated confidentially.

-To better understand Rights and Responsibilities read our defintion of terms to learn the meanings of some words commonly used by LSS.
+To better understand Rights and Responsibilities read our definition of terms to learn the meanings of some words commonly used by LSS.

 This document is cited from The Ohio State University Partnership Grant, Improving the Quality of Education for Students with Disabilities